-Mr. Paul Dunne

-Assistant Principal

-Water Quality Section

-Department of the Environment, Heritage and Local Government,

-Johnstown Castle Estate
+Mr. Paul Dunne Assistant Principal Water Quality Section Department of the Environment, Heritage and Local Government, Johnstown Castle Estate Wexford.

-Wexford.

-Phone No: 053 9163411 (+00 353 53 9163411) Fax No: 053 9165594 (+00 353 53 9165594)
+Phone No: 053 9163411 (+00 353 53 9163411) Fax No: 053 9165594 (+00 353 53 9165594) Email: paul\dunne@environ.ie

-Email: paul_dunne@environ.ie

 2.0 STATUS/IMPACTS Overall status The results of monitoring undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) indicate faecal contamination within / in the vicinity of this shellfish area.
 The results of WFD monitoring do not indicate any water quality issues within / in the vicinity of this shellfish area.
 Monitoring of shellfish flesh for food hygiene purposes indicates faecal contamination in this shellfish area.
-The bivalve mollusc production areas in Adrigole Harbour are classified as 'Class B' for the purposes of EC Regulation 854/2004.
+The bivalve mollusc production areas in League Point are classified as 'Class B' for the purposes of EC Regulation 854/2004.
 Chapter 3 of the Characterisation Report refers.
-Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are on-site waste water treatment systems.
+Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressure is on-site waste water treatment systems.
 Chapter 5 (summary at 5.3) of the Characterisation Report refers.
-On-site waste water treatment systems There are 180 on-site waste water treatment systems in this catchment (including the settlement at Adrigole) and their density is higher than the national average.
-The characterisation report indicates that a substantially smaller number are located within the coastal region of the catchment, which may have a direct impact on the shellfish area.
+On-site waste water treatment systems There are 98 on-site waste water treatment systems in this catchment and their density is higher than the national average.
+The characterisation report indicates that a substantially smaller number may have a direct impact on the shellfish area.
 The hydrological condition of the majority of the catchment is unsuitable posing a risk to surface and groundwaters.
 The risk to surface waters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
 The European Court of Justice has ruled against Ireland in relation to on-site wastewater treatment systems (ref.
 Case C-188/08).
 The Court found that by failing to adopt the necessary legislation to comply with Articles 4 and 8 of Council Directive 75/442/EEC as regards domestic waste waters disposed of in the countryside through septic tanks and other individual waste water treatment systems, Ireland has failed to fulfil its obligations under that directive.
 To address the ruling, the Department of the Environment, Heritage and Local Government will be bringing forward legislation in the first half of 2010.
 It is intended that the legislation will provide for the setting of standards for the performance and operation of all septic tanks and similar on-site wastewater treatment systems.
 The legislation will also provide for the monitoring and inspection of the performance of such treatment systems and will set out the responsibilities of households served by those systems (including requirements to carry out remedial actions where necessary).
 In order to ensure prompt compliance with the Court ruling, it is intended that this legislation will be in place by Q3 2010.
-3.2 Potential Secondary Pressures Agriculture Agriculture Estimates of livestock density and fertiliser usage are higher than the national averages.
-The prevalence of wet soils in the catchment means that there is a risk of agricultural runoff.
-4.0 PROTECTED AREAS Designated Shellfish Areas Adrigole Harbour designated Shellfish Waters Adjacent Areas - Castletownbere, Glengarriff, Bantry Bay Inner and South, League Point designated Shellfish Waters.
+3.2 Potential Secondary Pressures Agriculture Agriculture The estimates of livestock density and phosphorus fertiliser usage are similar to the national average but the estimate of nitrogen fertiliser usage is higher than the national average.
+Also, the prevalence of wet soils in the catchment means there is a risk of agricultural runoff.
+4.0 PROTECTED AREAS Designated Shellfish Areas League Point designated Shellfish Waters Adjacent Area - Adrigole Harbour, Glengarriff, Bantry Bay Inner and South, Castletownbere designated Shellfish Waters.